 Updated mid-COVID-19 24 June 2020

 We collect information from you when you register on our site, subscribe to our blog and/or newsletter or upload/share photos.
-When ordering or registering on our site, you may be asked to enter your name, gender, e-mail address, full name, date of birth, mailing address and/or phone number, and other personal information such as what type of bike you ride (!), and in doing so, you willingly disclose such information.
+When ordering or registering on our site, you may be asked to enter your name, gender, e-mail address, full name, date of birth, mailing address and/or mobile phone number, and other personal information such as what type of bike you ride (!), and in doing so, you willingly disclose such information.

 We use your Personal Information to provide you with information, process your orders and for any related or ancillary purposes, including, without limitation (a) to process transactions; (b) to personalise your experience; (c) to improve our website offerings based on the information and feedback we receive from you; (d) to improve customer service by responding to your customer service requests and support needs; (e) to enable us to comply with any regulatory reporting and legal obligations; and (f) to enable us to transfer the same to any successors and/or assigns of our business.

-Occasionally, we'll have to request additional information from you (such as name, age, address, telephone number, email address, city location and credit card information) when you make purchases.
+Occasionally, we'll have to request additional information from you (such as name, age, address, mobile telephone number, email address, city location and credit card information) when you make purchases.
 Also, because we know you are savvy shoppers, we'd like to send you e-mails from time-to-time announcing fabulous new promotions or specials – but you can opt in or out…it’s your choice!

 We keep all Personal Information we receive from you confidential.
 We implement a variety of physical and electronic security measures to maintain the safety of your Personal Information.
 We restrict physical access to our offices and offer the use of a secure server.
 All supplied sensitive credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our Database.
 Unfortunately, no data transmission over the Internet can be guaranteed to be totally secure.

-We may engage third party service providers to assist with delivery, security, professional advisory, banking, payment processing or technology services.
+We may engage third party service providers to assist with sms, delivery, security, professional advisory, banking, payment processing or technology services.
 These parties may be required to handle your Personal Information and if they do, they must safeguard this information and only use it for the purposes it was supplied, although we are not responsible for ensuring this.